 What causes Hip Contusion?

 A hip contusion usually results from a direct blow to the hip from an object or another person.
-It can also occur as a consequence of striking your hip during a fall.
+It can also occur due to striking your hip during a fall.
 Any blunt trauma with sufficient force to propel its energy into the muscle can cause a contusion.
-Contusions are often the result of sports-related injuries.
-Hip contusions are common in contact sports especially the following;
+This is often referred to as hip bone trauma.
+Contusions may be the result of sports-related injuries.
+Hip contusions are common in contact sports, especially the following;

 Risk factors for a hip contusion or a hip pointer include participation in contact sports and wearing limited or no padding or protective equipment in the region.